 Getting around in Italy

 By far the best way to get around Italy is by train.
-Although Italians have a reputation for being lax when it comes to punctuality (when an when an Italian says to meet at 7pm, they really mean 7:30-8pm) this is not so when it comes to the train services.
+Although Italians have a reputation for being lax when it comes to punctuality (when an Italian says to meet at 7pm, they really mean 7:30-8pm) this is not so when it comes to the train services.
 Much like in the UK, trains run largely run on time, and it's possible to track delays to services online.

 Remember to validate your ticket - Something that could potentially catch you out when using public transport in Italy is the need to 'validate' your ticket.
 This usually means getting your ticket stamped in one of the green boxes at train stations or the yellow boxes on buses.
 It's important to validate your ticket as you could end up being landed a hefty €50 fine!

-Using taxi's - In Italy, you can't hail a taxi.
-Knowing this and planning ahead can save you alot of stress and a potentially long walk home in the dark.
+Using taxis - In Italy, you can't hail a taxi.
+Knowing this and planning ahead can save you a lot of stress and a potentially long walk home in the dark.
 The only ways to arrange for a taxi is to either call a taxi company, or find a taxi stand where you can pick one up.
-Beware, that not all taxi's companies will be willing or able to make bookings in English over the phone, so unless you know enough Italian, this may not be a good option if you need transport after a night out.
+Beware that not all taxi's companies will be willing or able to make bookings in English over the phone, so unless you know enough Italian, this may not be a good option if you need transport after a night out.
 You're best bet if you need a taxi in the evening is to ask your server at a restaurant for directions to the nearest taxi rank, or simply get them to call for a taxi in your behalf.

 Paying for things

 Though there are places that do offer the option to pay by card, Italy is essentially a cash-centric country.
 Don't expect to be able to pay for anything by card like you might in the UK.
 It's always best to carry a good chunk of euros on you, between 40 to 50, just in case a restaurant doesn't accept card.